frida/frida-website/_posts/2017-08-25-frida-10-5-released.markdown

 categories: [release]
 ---

-It's only been ten days, and here we are again, it's release o'clock!
+The midnight oil has been burning and countless cups of coffee have been consumed here at [NowSecure][], and boy do we have news for you this time.

-This time we're continuing on last release' low-level theme, but we'll be moving one level up the stack.
-We are going to introduce a brand new way to use the CodeWriter APIs introduced by our previous release, 10.4.
+Continuing in the spirit of last release' low-level bag of goodies, we'll be moving one level up the stack this time.
+We are going to introduce a brand new way to use new CodeWriter APIs, enabling you to weave in your own instructions into the machine code executed by any thread of your choosing.
+We're talking lazy dynamic recompilation on a per-thread basis, with precise control of the compilation process.

-First, a little background.
-Most people using Frida are probably using the Interceptor API to perform inline hooking, and/or doing method swizzling or replacement through the ObjC and Java APIs.
+But first a little background.
+Most people using Frida are probably using the *Interceptor* API to perform inline hooking, and/or doing method swizzling or replacement through the *ObjC* and *Java* APIs.
 The idea is typically to modify some interesting API that you expect to be called, and be able to divert execution to your own code in order to observe, augment, or fully replace application behavior.

 One drawback to such approaches is that code or data is modified, and such changes can be trivially detected.
-This is fine, though, as being invisible to the hosting process' own code is always going to be a cat and mouse game when doing in-process instrumentation.
+This is fine though, as being invisible to the hosting process' own code is always going to be a cat and mouse game when doing in-process instrumentation.